pothosware/PothosCore/muparserx/Readme.txt

     contain such an operator.
 (This will prevent conflicts with variable names.)

 Bugfixes:
-  - untracked issuer: Identifiers of uninitialized variables could be lost in error messages.
+  - untracked issue: Identifiers of uninitialized variables could be lost in error messages.
   - Issue 33: Value::operator+= and Value::operator-= do not work properly
               when used with complex values.